jasonlarkin/qgml/docs/api/core.rst

 Mathematical Foundations
 ========================

-The mathematical foundation of QMML rests on several key concepts:
+The mathematical foundation of QGML rests on several key concepts:

 Quantum Matrix Geometry
 -----------------------